Welcome to my collection of decluttering and feng shui examples and ideas!

 A feng shui cure is a specific remedy, object, or adjustment used to address and balance negative or stagnant energy, known as chi, in a space.
 Cures work by energizing, redirecting, or calming the chi to promote a more harmonious, supportive environment.
 [3]

-EXAMPLE 1: THE BATHROOM SINK (BLOCKED, STUCK)
+EXAMPLE 1: THE BATHROOM SINK

 I decided to clean out a slow drain in our bathroom sink, which is an example of something not working properly and being clogged in a literal and figurative sense.
 First, I cleared out the hair, soap scum, and other gunk before giving it a good scrub.
 Sesame inspected it to make sure I was thorough.

-I then used red nail polish to paint the bottom of the stopper (heh) to symbolically prevent positive energy from "draining away" and leaving our house.* In other words, I set an intention to go with my action.
+I then used red nail polish to paint the bottom of the stopper (heh) to symbolically prevent positive energy from "draining away" and leaving our house.
+In other words, I set an intention to go with my action.
 I also put red tape around the outgoing pipes under the sink for extra protection.
+Thanks again to Karen for these creative ideas!

 QUICK TIP: A cure does not have to be in plain sight to work.